 Turboden ORC plants produce heat and electricity from different kinds of biomass with high efficiency and user friendly operation.
-The generated power ranges between 200 kW and 20 MW electric per single turbine.
+The generated power ranges up to 20 MW electric per single shaft.

 1999first plant delivered